Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

-> This will take userId as parameter and return User or error as return type.
+> This will take userId as parameter and return `User` and `error` as return type.

-Now lets create a DB user To DtoUser parsing function that will take a DB user model and convert it into a DtoUser.
+Now lets create a parsing function to parse DB user into `DtoUser` function that will take a DB user model and convert it into a `DtoUser`.

 ```go
 func ParseUserToResponseDto(user *models.Users) *UserResponseDto {